ADF Aircraft Serial Numbers

 First production AUP Aircraft, test flown, 27/02/96.

-In Service with 1 Sqn 01/02/99.
-Took part in the Red Flag Exercise in the USA during 2002, where the RAAF F111 had a servicability rate of 100%.
-In Service 1 Sqn 2002.
-In Service 6 Sqn 03/2007.
-Conducted flying displays Avalon 2007.
+Took part in the Red Flag Exercise in the USA during 2002, where the RAAF F111 had a serviceability rate of 100%.

 Noted that it had retired and located in Amberley dump by 09/2010.